sam-cable/nba-career-longevity/README.md

 How NBA Player Archetypes Predict Career Longevity

 Overview
 Basketball was actually what got me into statistics in the first place.
-I was the statistician for my high school's team.
+I was the statistician for my high schools team.
 This project is a bit of a homecoming.
 Using NBA player data spanning multiple decades, I wanted to explore whether players naturally fall into distinct archetypes based on their performance stats, and whether those archetypes can tell us anything meaningful about how long a player's career lasts.

 The Question
 Do NBA players cluster into meaningful archetypes based on their stats, and can we use those archetypes to predict career longevity?

 Data Source
 NBA Players dataset from Kaggle, containing season-by-season performance data for 2,551 unique players across multiple decades.
-Dataset includes points, rebounds, assists, usage rate, true shooting percentage, and more.
+Dataset includes points, rebounds, assists, usage rate, true shooting percentage, and more. https://www.kaggle.com/datasets/justinas/nba-players-data/data

 Methodology
 Since the raw data had one row per player per season, I first collapsed it down to one row per player by averaging their stats across their career.
 I then used K-Means clustering to group players into archetypes based on their performance profiles.
 To determine the number of clusters I used the elbow method, which plots how much variance is explained as you add more clusters and looks for the point of diminishing returns.
 Based on the results and basketball intuition I settled on 5 clusters.
 After naming the archetypes I ran a linear regression using archetype as the predictor and seasons played as the outcome variable to quantify how much each archetype predicts career longevity.